MengxiZheng/MengxiZheng.github.io/content/authors/admin/_index.md

     url: 'https://www.iit.edu/'

 # Short bio (displayed in user profile at end of posts)
-bio: Expert in designing dynamic nucleic acid nanostructures.
+bio: Focused on the design of dynamic nucleic acid nanostructures for cutting-edge applications.

 interests:
   - Programmable nucleic acid materials for biomedical applications